-Another change in this area is that recent reforms now require all equity compensation arrangements, with certain exceptions, to receive stockholder approval.
+All equity compensation arrangements, with certain exceptions, are subject to stockholder approval.
 While obtaining stockholder approval in the private company context can often be quite simple, it is a more complex, costly and uncertain undertaking for public companies.
 As a consequence, a company will want to carefully consider anticipated future equity compensation needs and work closely with both its own counsel and the underwriters to create, before the company goes public, equity compensation arrangements sufficient for those anticipated needs without having an unduly adverse impact on the marketing of the offering.

 Subject to certain restrictions, employees who exercise vested stock options are generally able to sell such stock in the public market in brokers' transactions beginning three months after the IPO (although employees are typically subject to lockup agreements, discussed earlier).
-Moreover, shortly following an IPO a company will typically register the shares issuable under an employee stock plan by filing a registration statement on Form S-8, a special registration statement for securities offered under employee benefit plans.
+Moreover, shortly following an IPO, a company will typically register the shares issuable under an employee stock plan by filing a registration statement on Form S-8, a special registration statement for securities offered under employee benefit plans.
 This will generally enable employees who exercise options or vest in other equity awards after the IPO to freely sell their shares in the public market (subject to contractual lockups as well as insider trading laws and the company's insider trading policy).